UncleGene/concur/rency/notes.md

 - shut down the first host
 - update application and start it

-  we are fine on this host, but here we have an issue with unpredictable routing.
+We are fine on this host, here is the second problem (with any rolling deployment) - unpredictable routing.
+You never know which host assets for your page are served from.
-Pages served from a red host can try to get assets from a green one, and vice versa.
+Pages served from the red host can try to get assets from the green one, and vice versa.

 ----

-Fortunately Rails has almost all necessary pieces to avoid this problem, we just need to connect all dots together.
+Fortunately Rails has almost all necessary pieces to avoid this problem (and give you a lot of additional benefits), we just need to connect all dots together.

-- We need to enable asset host (and start using it!)
+- We need to move our assets to a CDN
 - If we use S3 for hosting assets, we can use 'asset_sync' gem that integrates asset uploading with asset compilation
 - But in any case making sure all assets are uploaded to an asset host is not a rocket science
-- We need to make sure that old assets are available for a time sufficient to finish deployment to all hosts (or even longer, in case you may need to roll back your changes)
+- We have to make sure that old assets are available for a time sufficient to finish deployment to all hosts (or even longer, in case you may need to roll back your changes)
 - Just make sure that different versions of assets do not override each other

 ----

-And we are rolling
+And we are rolling fast

 ----

+This concludes our Rail-specific part.
+Remaining question is why resolution of such issues is left to developers?

 - Rails goes out of its way to make simple tasks even simpler.
-It does this by adding a lot of magic tricks that hide what is going behind the curtain.
+It does this by adding a lot of magic tricks that hide what is going on behind the curtain.
 - Unfortunately such hiding may (and will) strike back when your scenario even slightly deviate from the mainstream.
-  It does not seem that concurrency issues made it to the mainstream yet.
+  (and what is mainstream is defined by rails core team).
+Looks like concurrency is not considered to be a problem common enough.

 ----

-And now, finally, we are up to more interesting and not Rails-only stuff.
-The main difference is that if for Rails-specific issues you probably can find more-or-less universal workarounds, wider-scope concurrency problems usually do not have a silver bullet solution.
+And now, finally, we are up to more interesting and not Rails-only stuff

 ----

+The problem we we are going to look at is a problem of incremental functionality change

 - Long ago ex - US Secretary of Defence described development and deployment as hardly combinable.
 Almost 30 years later we all moved to this counterproductive environment as our everyday lifestyle.
 We are constantly developing and deploying